VictorStepanov/VictorStepanov.github.io/_posts/2020-08-02-gdc2018-procedural-world-generation-of-far-cry-5.md

 	* World map tool (scatter trees on the world map)
 	* Power line tool
 		* Auto snapping if a user made an error (with-in a given threshold distance)
+* The pipeline is automated and runs nightly
 * The workflow allowed for quick __iteration__ and the ability to _"bake as you work"_
 * Use _biome recipes_ to define what vegetation will be placed in different parts of the map (near water, near cliffs, at high altitude)